-Sidney W. Smith, Abilene, Texas: "Lam
+Sidney W. Smith, Abilene, Texas: "I am-

-H: E. Holst, West Virginia: "The last two papers you put out surely are fine, especially Douglas Dunn's article in October issue and many good articles written by 140
+H. E. Holst, West Virginia of The last two papers you put out surely are fine less pecially Douglas Dunn's article in October issue and many good articles written by others."

-Alva Johnson, Shmarock, Texas, November 23: "Baptized 17 at Springfield, Colo.
-One baptized here to date.
+Alva Johnson, Shmarock, Texas, No. vember 23: "Baptized 17 at Springfield, Colo.
+One baptized here to date:

-Turkey, Texas, December 5: "Came home this morning to begin debate with L. S. Ballard (Baptist) tomorrow at 10 A. M., for three sessions a day for six days.
-Am to begin at or near Bryan with Brother-Arceneaux December 13.
-I am sending date to Brother Ward of Luther, Texas. for discussion at Big Spring December 19.
+Turkey, Texas, December 5: "Came home this morning to begin debate with L. S. Ballard (Baptist) tomorrow at 10 A M., for three sessions a day for six days.
+Am to begin at or near Bryan with Broth er Arceneaux December 13.
+I am sending date to Brother Ward of Luther, Texas; for discussion at Big Spring December 19.
 Good meeting at Mobeeta, Texas, closed last night."

-Turkey, Texas, December 23: "Sure some weather up here.
-Wife and one of the boys (Clark) in bed with colds Let Brother Belemy keep questions with Arceneaux answers, so can't send them.
-You write what you want to about debate."
+Turkey, Texas, December 23: Sure some weather up here.
+Wife and one of the boys (Clark) in bed with colds.
+I let Brother Belemy keep questions with Arcencaux answers, so can't send them.
+You write what you want to about debate,"

 Prompt renewals help get the paper out on time.
-Some neglected to renew their subscriptions and this, added to other hin drances, prevented our publishing December issue.
+Some neglected to renew their subscriptions and this, added to other hin-drances, prevented our publishing December issue.